albasyir/uep/README.md

 Unlike the traditional "Hexagonal Architecture" which focuses on Ports and Adapters, **Exagonal** is our evolved take — where protocols, interceptors, and platform behavior are first-class citizens.

->[!INFO]
+> [!NOTE]
 > Not just Hexagonal.
-It's **Exagonal** — a boundary-less, scalable, plug-aware system that embraces both structure and freedom.
+It's **Exagonal**, a boundary-less, scalable, plug-aware system that embraces both structure and freedom.

 We intentionally dropped the "H" to show:
 - it's **not a copy**,